-When we were first married, our finances made it difficult for us to go out very often, so date night was often spent playing games at home.
+When Brett and I were first married, our finances made it difficult for us to go out very often, so date night was often spent playing games at home.
 We also really love playing games as part of Family Home Evening.
 While there are some card games that work well with two players, there are fewer board games that don’t need four or more people to play.
 (That should be a good excuse to invite another couple over to double with us, but we’re both introverts, so it hasn’t happened yet…) Thankfully, some very thoughtful friends gave us some fabulous two-player games as wedding gifts, and we both brought a few to the game table ourselves.

 If you’re a couple sans kids or acquaintances to play with—or, if you’re looking for a great wedding gift for a couple soon to tie the knot—here are ten awesome games that are perfect for two players.